 Engaged Brown-Gary Associates (BGA) to conduct an Immersive Climate Assessment of our school.
 As stated on their website: “We are a resource to schools, corporations, and non-profit organizations that are committed to building inclusive learning and work environments.
 We conduct immersive climate assessments, professional development workshops and consulting services that promote cross-cultural understanding, strengthen communication and build a trusting community.”

-In the 2020-21 school year, BGA performed an immersive climate assessment of our community and stakeholders, as well as review feedback already provided to the School.
+In the 2020-21 school year, BGA performed an immersive climate assessment of our independent school community and stakeholders, as well as review feedback already provided to the School.
 Topics in the Assessment will include:

 - Philosophic commitment to Diversity, Equity, and Inclusion (DEI)